Vinícius and Courtois lead Madrid to 2-0 win at Levante

 His goal at Levante showed he can — when he has time — finish with class.
 A corner kick from Luka Modric was cleared by the Levante defense, only to fall to Vinícius unmarked on the left side of the box.
 Vinícius was left alone to gather the ball in, pick his spot and curl a right-footed shot inside the far post in the 16th minute.

 Vinícius had played the full 90 minutes in a 0-0 draw with Real Sociedad to start the league and was an unused substitute in Madrid’s second match, a 3-2 win over Real Betis.
-That led fans to wonder if coach Zinedine Zidane had lost some confidence in his young player.
+That led fans to wonder if Zidane had lost some confidence in his young player.

 But with his team stalled once again against Valladolid on Wednesday, Zidane replaced an ineffective Luka Jovic with Vinícius.
 The player responded by scoring Madrid’s only goal in a 1-0 win.
 He was back in the starting lineup on Sunday.